mistersingh179/sidekik/notes/step_Pending.md

 - get money of any token on uniswap
 - add custom contracts you want to fetch
 - add custom tokens you want to fetch
+- see mempool
+- miner gas payment
+- can we show code inline
+- can we show natspec inline

 # bugs
 - display Number should not say Eth, but say 10^18 etc.